hazelops/terraform-aws-ec2-bastion/README.md

 # v.2.0 AWS Terraform Module - EC2 Bastion over SSM
-Module creates ec2 bastion host in private subnet (without Public IP-address) of VPC and connects it to System Manager.
+Module creates ec2 bastion host in private subnet (without Public IP-address) of VPC and connects it to System Manager and copy your ssh public key to .ssh/authorized_keys on the bastion ec2.
 Bastion host can be controlled by Session Manager documents.

 ### Prerequisites